Lauderdale County, Alabama: History

 Among the older settlements in the county is Center Star, located between Killen and Rogersville.
 This area was once claimed by both the Chickasaws and Cherokees, necessitating a cession of territory from each tribe before the settlement could be established.
 At one time, the remains of an old Indian village could be seen southwest of Center Star.
 Other old settlements included Middleton and Elgin, the latter known first as Ingram's Elgin Cross Roads.

 Rogersville, lying some 23 mi to the east of Florence, was named for John Rogers, an Indian trader, whose sons were fast friends of the great Sam Houston.
 The late Will Rogers is said to have been a descendant of this same family.
 An early ferry that operated for many years was Lamb's Ferry near Rogersville.

 Lexington, Springfield, and Anderson lie to the north of the Lee Highway, the town of Lexington being a part of the territory once claimed by the Cherokee.
 Many of the settlers of that area came from Tennessee and the Carolinas.
 The first post office of record at Lexington was on the Loretto Road, north of town, in 1880.
 Mail at that time was brought in from Loretto, Tennessee, by horseback and carts.

 The town of St. Florian was established in 1872 on the Jackson Highway and named by its Catholic founders (of German descent) for their patron saint.

 Four Alabama governors were from the county - Hugh McVay, Robert M. Patton, Edward A. O'Neal and Emmett O'Neal.

 Geography

 According to the United States Census Bureau, the county has a total area of 721 sqmi, of which 668 sqmi is land and 53 sqmi (7.4%) is water.
+The county's entire southern and western boundaries are dictated by the Tennessee River, essentially forming a wedge between the river and the state of Tennessee that even extends past the remainder of the border between Alabama and Mississippi.